horseshoe7/WatchCommunicator/README.md

 ## Principles

 Application Context as you knew it is now different.
 All data sent and received via a `WCSession` will now be wrapped in a `WatchCommunicatorMessage` type, so there's a standardized format to exchange data.
+That said, if a `WatchCommunicatorMessage`'s `responseType` is `.applicationContext`, the typical assumptions about `WCSession` are valid; `WatchCommunicator` has the properties  `applicationContextMessage` and `receivedApplicationContextMessage` that are analogous to `applicationContext` and `receivedApplicationContext` on `WCSession` and work in the same way.